 All other single room requests should be requested using the Disability Access Process for Securing Accommodations.

-Notes for students requesting an accommodation for an emotional support animal to be allowed in their residence hall:
+Notes for students requesting an accommodation for an emotional support animal:

 - Don't hesitate to contact us with any questions (509) 313-4134.